leithdm/lethalapps/README.md

 ## 3.0 Technologies Used

-- [VS Code](https://code.visualstudio.com/) - Used as my primary IDE for coding.
+- [VS Code](https://code.visualstudio.com/) - Used as the primary IDE.
-- [GitHub](https://github.com/) - Used as remote storage of my code online.
+- [GitHub](https://github.com/) - Used for remote storage of code.
 - [Photoshop CS6](https://www.adobe.com/Photoshop) - Used for creating logo, site images.
 - [TinyPNG](https://tinypng.com/) - Used to compress images for faster loading.

 ### 3.1.
 Front-End Technologies

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - used to provide content and structure.
-- [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - used to provide the styling.
+- [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - used to provide styling.
 - [Bootstrap](https://getbootstrap.com/) - used to create the layout of the project.
 - [Balsamiq](https://balsamiq.com/) - used to create the project's wireframes.
-- [Google Fonts](https://fonts.google.com/) - used to provide the fonts.
+- [Google Fonts](https://fonts.google.com/) - used to provide font styling.
 - [Font Awesome](https://fontawesome.com/) - used to provide icons.
 - [Am I Responsive?](http://ami.responsivedesign.is/) - used to show site responsiveness.